 Configurable outside air and supply air temperature limits are also in place to establish safeguards on operation.
+The controller also offers a Freeze Protection sequence which will drive the valve to a configurable position whenever the supply air becomes too cold, and the fan is stopped.

-Four Pipe System
+Four-Pipe System

-In a Four-Pipe setup, the FCU controller does not need to track the water supply temperatures since it is assumed that the heating and cooling valves will have continuous access to adequate sources of hot and cold water, and they will simply open respectively on a call for heating or cooling.
+In a Four-Pipe setup, the UNV controller does not need to track the water supply temperatures since it is assumed that the heating and cooling valves will have continuous access to adequate sources of hot and cold water, and they will simply open respectively on a call for heating or cooling.

-The valves require a call for fan (but not proof) before they can open.
+The valves require both a call and proof of fan before they can open.